digital-flaneur/digital-flaneur.github.io/_pages/bio.md

 - **2020 - present**: Northwestern University.

   Following my passion for computer science, I joined the CS Ph.D. program at Northwestern.
-I started out grad school thinking I would pursue research in economics and computation.
+I started out grad school stuyding the intersection of economics and computation.
 I spent my first one and a half years taking theoretical computer science courses as well as many Ph.D. level of economics courses.
-Loving the abstract beauty of math and theories but yearning for more applocation and direct impact in practice, I pivoted to studying human-computer interaction.
+Loving the abstract beauty of math and theories but yearning for solving more applied and social-impact centered research problems, I pivoted to studying human-computer interaction.

-      - Data Science for Social Good (DSSG)
+  - **Summer 2022**: Data Science for Social Good (DSSG)

+    description goes here. what i did and lessons learned.

-      - Graduate Student Fellow at Stanford RegLab
+  - **Summer 2023**: Graduate Student Fellow at Stanford RegLab

+    description goes here. what i did and lessons learned.

+  At the same time, I developed leadership, management, and communication skills outside of academia.

 - **2016 - 2020**: Oberlin College.